Hansdlastreet/Boost-your-GPT-s-Reach/README.md

 # GPTsPedia.io

- ### Add your GPTs and apply to be the GPT OF THE WEEK!
+ ### Share your GPTs and apply to be the GPT OF THE WEEK!

  ### Each week the GPTs with the most votes will be honoured!